Tencent/rapidjson/doc/tutorial.md

 Copy-string is always safe because it owns a copy of the data.
 Const-string can be used for storing string literal, and in-situ parsing which we will mentioned in Document section.

 To make memory allocation customizable, RapidJSON requires user to pass an instance of allocator, whenever an operation may require allocation.
-This design is more flexible than STL's allocator type per class, as we can assign an allocator instance for each allocation.
+This design is needed to prevent storing a allocator (or Document) pointer per Value.

 Therefore, when we assign a copy-string, we call this overloaded `SetString()` with allocator: